-As discussed further in RSI, the projections in this report indicate that current policy is not sustainable.
-If current policy is left unchanged, the projections show the debt-to-GDP ratio will fall about 4 percentage points between 2017 and 2023 before commencing a steady rise, exceeding its 2017 level by 2029, exceeding 100 percent by 2037, and reaching 297 percent in 2092.
+As discussed further in the unaudited RSI, the projections in this report indicate that current policy is not sustainable.
+If current policy is left unchanged, the projections show the debt-to-GDP ratio will rise about 5 percentage points to a level of 84 percent by 2022, exceed 100 percent by 2030, and reach 474 percent in 2094.
 Moreover, if the trends that underlie the 75-year projections were to continue, the debt-to-GDP ratio would continue to rise beyond the 75-year window.

 The fiscal gap measures how much the primary surplus (receipts less non-interest spending) must increase in order for fiscal policy to achieve a target debt-to-GDP ratio in a particular future year.
-In these projections, the fiscal gap is estimated over a 75-year period, from 2018 to 2092, and the target debt-to-GDP ratio is equal to the ratio at the beginning of the projection period, in this case the debt-to-GDP ratio at the end of fiscal year 2017.
+In these projections, the fiscal gap is estimated over a 75-year period, from 2020 to 2094, and the target debt-to-GDP ratio is equal to the ratio at the beginning of the projection period, in this case the debt-to-GDP ratio at the end of fiscal year 2019 or about 79 percent.
+The target year is the last year of the 75-year period (2094).

-The 75-year fiscal gap under current policy is estimated at 2.0 percent of GDP, which is 10.0 percent of the 75-year present value of projected receipts and 9.4 percent of the 75-year present value of non-interest spending.
-This estimate of the fiscal gap is 0.4 percentage point larger than was estimated in 2016 (1.6 percent of GDP).
+The 75-year fiscal gap under current policy is estimated at 3.8 percent of GDP, which is 20.3 percent of the 75-year present value of projected receipts and 17.4 percent of the 75-year present value of non-interest spending.
+This estimate of the fiscal gap is 0.2 percentage points smaller than was estimated in 2018 (4.1 percent of GDP).

-The projections show that projected primary deficits average 1.2 percent of GDP over the next 75 years under current policies.
-If policies were put in place that would result in a zero fiscal gap, the average primary surplus over the next 75 years would be 0.8 percent of GDP, 2.0 percentage points higher than the projected present value of receipts less non-interest spending shown in the basic financial statement.
+The projections show that projected primary deficits average 3.2 percent of GDP over the next 75 years under current policy.
+If policies were put in place that would result in a zero fiscal gap, the average primary surplus over the next 75 years would be slightly over 0.6 percent of GDP, 3.8 percentage points higher than the projected present value of receipts less non-interest spending shown in the SLTFP.
 In these projections, closing the fiscal gap requires running a substantially positive level of primary surplus, rather than simply eliminating the primary deficit.
 The primary reason is that the projections assume future interest rates will exceed the growth rate of GDP.
 Achieving primary balance (that is, running a primary surplus of zero) implies that the debt held by the public grows each year by the amount of interest spending, which under these assumptions would result in debt growing faster than GDP.